NPann/MrVox2D/readme.md

     3. the magnetic field and its variation over the voxel dimension (B0 orientation, linear gradient)
     4. the water diffusion (diffusivity, hindered or not)
 * MrVox2D is particularly designed to generate dictionaries of MR signals with varying input properties (e.g. blood volume, vessel size, oxygenation).
-For example, it has been used successfully in the vascular fingerprinting framework [(Christen et al. NeuroImage 20014)](http://www.sciencedirect.com/science/article/pii/S1053811913012019)
+For example, it has been used for the vascular fingerprinting framework [(Christen et al. NeuroImage 20014)](http://www.sciencedirect.com/science/article/pii/S1053811913012019)
 * **Specifically**: The voxel is considered as a 2D plane and the magnetic inclusions (e.g. vessels) are disks randomly spread in this 2D plane.
 Voxel and sequence parameters are defined in a text file.
-MR sequence is passed as a function of the simulator.
-Perturbation of the magnetic field by the susceptibility inclusions are considered.
-Diffusion is modeled by convolution of a gaussian kernel and can be hindered to compartment walls.
+The MR sequence is passed as a function handle of the simulator.
+Perturbations of the magnetic field by the susceptibility inclusions are considered.
+Diffusion is modeled by convolution of a gaussian kernel and can be hindered by cell and vessel compartment walls.
 Even though the simulation is 2D, the MR signal is similar to the one obtained in a 3D voxel with isotropic vessel orientation when the number of vessels is "high enough" [(Pannetier et al. Plos.
 2014)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0057636).
 * **Limitations**: The simulation of the diffusion is modeled by a convolution kernel and the computation is performed in the Fourier domain.
 The related aliasing effect have some consequences:
     1. The geometry lattice must be periodic
-    2. When applying gradient, their strength must be such that the dephasing over the voxel extend during the simulation step time dt must be modulo 2 x pi.
+    2. When applying gradient, their intensity must be such that the dephasing over the voxel extent during the simulation step time dt is modulo 2 x pi.

 ### How do I get set up? ###

 * Add mrvox/ to your matlab path
 * Check out the example in example.m
-* Start tinkering with your own stuff
+* Start tinkering with your own configuration files
 * Examples of configuration files for the voxel and MR sequences can be found in config/.
 * The two main use cases are:

-    * **Single/simple use**: to run the simulator on a voxel/sequence:
+    * **Single/simple use**: to run the simulator on a voxel geometry and MR sequence:
 ```
 [Sa, Sphi] = VoxelSim2D_do_one('config/voxpar_single.txt','config/seqpar_GESFIDE.txt')
 ```

 * or:
-    * **Dictionary use**: to generate a dictionary of MR signal by varying any parameters defined as an array in the Model structure of the configuration file (Model.phy, Model.vox or Model.geo):
+    * **Dictionary use**: to generate a dictionary of MR signals by varying *any* parameters defined as an array in the Model structure of the configuration file (Model.phy, Model.vox or Model.geo):
 ```
 Dico = GenLookUp2D('config/voxpar_dico.txt','config/seqpar_GESFIDE.txt')
 ```